 Enter the “Science figured out”-project.
-Through this project Scriptie vzw, organiser of theyearly PhD Cup, wants to teach you how to get non-experts excited about your research ànd help you to convey insights of the doctoral research you are (or have been) working on for years to the general public!
+Through this project Scriptie vzw, organiser of the yearly PhD Cup, wants to teach you how to get non-experts excited about your research and help you to convey insights of the (post)doctoral research you are (or have been) working on for years to the general public!
 Not through an academic lecture, but told as a compelling and comprehensible story for non-peers.
-A daylong workshop on presentation techniques will help you rise up to the challenge: explain the core of your PhD research in front of a camera of under three minutes.
+A daylong workshop on presentation techniques will help you rise up to the challenge: explain the core of your PhD research in a clear and convincing 3-minute pitch.

-A. THE WORKSHOP “Pitching your research” by The Floor is Yours
+A. VIDEO COURSE + ONLINE WORKSHOP “Pitching your research” by The Floor is Yours

 - Structure: how should I build up my pitch?
 What is the difference between a formal and informal pitch?